biosemantics/charaparser-web/README.md

 	```
 * /deprecate: *add deprecate annotation to the class*
   * HTTP POST <host>/deprecate
-  * Request body:If user value is empty, the shared ontology will be saved.
-Otherwise, a user-specific version of the ontology will be saved (See /createUserOntology).
+  * Request body:If user value is empty, the shared ontology will be used.
+Otherwise, a user-specific version of the ontology will be used (See /createUserOntology).

     ```json
     {